 We just finished up a mini-unit on the food chain.
 As always, I look for fun and free learning activities.
+This week was all about tadpoles, frogs, and crickets as we learned about the food chain.
 The kids had a blast learning about the food chain through free activities, videos, and crafts.

 We watched this video explaining the food chain, food web, and energy pyramid: